cindygraffin-pro/cloud-practitionner/readme.md

   - Proximity to customers: reduced latency
   - Available services within a Region
   - Pricing: varies region to region
-- AWS Availabality Zones: usually 3, min is 2 and max is 6 (for ex ap-southest-2a, ap-southest-2b).
-Separate from each other, discrete data centers with redundant power, networking and connectivity.
-They are connected with high bandwidth and ultra-low latency.
-Link together, they will form a region.
+- AWS Availabality Zones:
+  - usually 3, min is 2 and max is 6 (for ex ap-southest-2a, ap-southest-2b)
+  - Separate from each other, discrete data centers with redundant power, networking and connectivity.
+  - They are connected with high bandwidth and ultra-low latency.
+  - Link together, they will form a region.
+  - One or more data centers in the same location
+  - all traffic between AZ is encrypted
 - AWS Data Centers
 - AWS Edge Locations / Points of Presence: 216 points of presence in 84 cities across 42 countries, content is delivered to end users with low latency.